Altolia

 Altolia is a village of Messina district in northeast of Sicily, southern Italy.
 It stands at an elevation of 282 m above sea level.
-At the time of the Istat census of 2011 it had about 200 inhabitants.
+At the time of the Istat census of 2021 it had less than 180 inhabitants.

 The village is located on the border with the municipality of Scaletta Zanclea, on the high hills overlooking the valley of the Giampilieri stream.

 History

 At the time of the Norman domination, Altolia became a fief of the Chiaromonte (XII century), whose territory extended to the sea, as the hamlets of Giampilieri and Molino did not yet exist.
 During the anti-Spanish revolt of Messina of 1674–78, Altolia sided with the Spaniards, also due to the proximity of the fief of Scaletta, whose prince Ruffo was an ally of the latter.
 During the four years of struggle, the houses and districts of the valley were repeatedly looted and burned, now by the Spaniards and now by the French.
 In 1678, at the end of the revolt, despite the support given by the Altoliesi to the Spaniards for the achievement of victory, the lands of the valley between Altolia, Molino a Giampilieri were confiscated and put up for sale.
 Francesco Piccinini bought them on behalf of Don Placido Ruffo, prince of Scaletta and of Floresta, who thus also became "Baron of Artalìa, Molino and Giampilieri".
 However, in 1727 the land was expropriated and returned by the royal state property.
 The plague that devastated Messina in 1743 did not affect the village.
 The various earthquakes that occurred in Messina in 1783, 1854 and 1908 did not particularly damage the town, except for the collapse of the wooden ceiling of the Mother Church.
 In 1940 the provincial road was built that from Giampilieri Marina leads to the village, passing through Giampilieri Superiore and Molino, replacing the old mule track which along the stream bed reached Altolia.

 On 1 October 2009 it jumped to the headlines for the flood and the landslide, which cost 37 victims together with Giampilieri Superiore, Giampilieri Marina, Molino, Briga Marina, Briga Superiore and Scaletta Zanclea.

+Since 2019, a satellite system has been monitoring the slow landslides on the rocky slopes, overlooking the village of Altolia, which has been putting the safety of residents at risk for ten years, especially during persistent rains.
+Thanks to the most modern technologies, all the elements necessary to plan a decisive intervention can now be acquired.